Last reviewed on 20th August 2023 by Martin Alexander (Mortgage Advisor)

 Mortgages also have introductory periods, where interest rates are discounted for the first 2, 3 or 5 years of a mortgage.
-2-year rates are typically lower, but 5-year rates can offer more security, as your deal is simply fixed for a longer period of time.
+2-year rates are typically lower, but 5-year rates can offer more security, as your deal is simply fixed for a longer period.

 How do you want to repay your mortgage?

 There are many ways of repaying your mortgage.
-Each mortgage product has its own set of fees, rates and method of repayment.
+Each mortgage product has its own set of fees, rates and methods of repayment.